and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/projects/rc-paramotor.md

 order: 5
 ---

-Due to the proprietary nature of this project, the details of this work is limited to publicly released information.
+**Disclaimer:** Due to the proprietary nature of this project, details are limited to publicly released information.

-I designed and prototyped a custom, small-scale RC paramotor to serve as a versatile data collection platform for parafoil system identification.
-I utilized CAD modelling to back integrate the new, custom chassis onto a COTS hobbyist RC paramotor, expanding the COTS paramotor's abilities to better accommodate research needs.
-This platform enables controlled launches from the ground or aerial deployment, allowing pilots on the ground to steer and conduct repeated trials to better characterize parafoil deployment and inflation dynamics.
+Designed and prototyped a custom small-scale RC paramotor to serve as a versatile data collection platform for parafoil system identification and deployment dynamics research.

+---

+## Platform Capabilities

+- Modified COTS hobbyist RC paramotor with custom payload integration
+- Enabled controlled launches from ground or aerial deployment
+- Supported remote piloting for repeated experimental trials
+- Designed for characterizing parafoil deployment and inflation dynamics

+---

-## Accomplishments
+## Key Accomplishments

 - Modified a COTS hobbyist RC paramotor to accommodate custom payloads, expanding its suitability for controlled data collection in parafoil testing